 1. What is a probation violation hearing?

-A probation violation hearing is a legal proceeding that probationers must attend if they violate a condition of their probation.1 The hearing is held before a judge.
+A probation violation hearing is a legal proceeding that probationers must attend if they violate their terms of probation.1 The hearing is held before a judge.

-These hearings are held for violations of both:
+These probation hearings are held for violations of both:

 - misdemeanor (or summary) probation, and